Scheuermann's disease: Associated conditions

-Many with Scheuermann's disease often have an excessive lordotic curve in the lumbar spine; this is the body's natural way to compensate for the kyphotic curve above.
-Many with Scheuermann's disease have very large lung capacities and males often have broad, barrel chests.
+Many with Scheuermann's disease have an excessive lordotic curve in the lumbar spine; this is the body's natural way to compensate for the kyphotic curve above.
+Many with Scheuermann's disease have very large lung capacities and individuals often have broad, barrel chests.
 Most people have forced vital capacity (FVC) scores above average.
 It has been proposed that this is the body's natural way to compensate for a loss of breathing depth.

 Often patients have tight hamstrings, which, again, is related to the body compensating for excessive spinal curvature, though this is also debated (for example, some suggest the tightness of ligament is the initial cause of the growth abnormality).
 In addition to the common lordosis, it has been suggested that between 20–30% of patients with Scheuermann's Disease also have scoliosis, though most cases are negligible.
 In more serious cases, however, the combination is classified as a separate condition known as kyphoscoliosis.

-Patients with Scheurmann's disease are prone to having a lower than average bone density.
-They are hence at a statistical greater long term risk for osteopenia and osteoporosis, the reason for this is unknown.
+Patients with Scheuermann's disease are prone to having a lower than average bone density.
+They are hence at a statistical greater long term risk for osteopenia and osteoporosis; the reason for this is unknown.

 Causes

 The cause is not currently known, and the condition appears to be multifactorial.
 Several candidate genes (such as FBN1, which has been associated with Marfan) have been proposed and excluded.
+It has also been proposed that there may be an underlying, yet elusive, neurological disorder that plays a role in the eventual development of the disease.